 A centralized economy doesn’t work for most rural Americans.
 Building the Agricultural City demonstrates the case for rural Americans to work cooperatively to create self-reliant, decentralized economies.
 And now you can help share tools for self-reliance and sustainability applicable to any region, and help promote decentralized economies.
 Building the Agricultural City will enable rural Americans to create productive economies that grow prosperity and democracy.
-This is the rural America you can help create by reading the passing on copies of Building the Agricultural City.

 WHAT CAN BE DONE